burlachenkok/burlachenkok.github.io/_posts/2023-08-04-Exploring-Python3-Technical.md

 [https://github.com/burlachenkok/exploring-python3](https://github.com/burlachenkok/exploring-python3).

-There are several reasons for using the Python language (https://www.python.org/).
+There are several reasons for using the [Python](https://www.python.org/) language:

 1. [Python](https://www.python.org/) is often the language of choice for prototyping in academic courses.
 So, if your lifestyle involves continuous education, you will encounter Python.